 Yes, that’s right, I’m guilty – I’m a ghoster.
 Ghosting is not a nice thing to do to someone, but are some forms of ghosting worse than others?

 If I’m feeling uncomfortable or invalidated in an interpersonal relationship while I’m depressed, I get really overwhelmed, and my first instinct is to retreat into my hermit cave.
 I’m not wanting to hurt the other person; I’m just trying to feel safe.
 Depression means that some of my more mature coping mechanisms just aren’t available to me.
 When I’m feeling really low, avoidance is about all I’ve got to draw on.

 I also ghost my family.
-I find it very hard to feel connected to them when I’m unwell, so it feels quite uncomfortable when I have contact with them.
+It’s very hard to feel connected to them when I’m unwell, so it feels quite uncomfortable when I have contact with them.
 That means that when I’m feeling really low, I just fall off the grid completely.
 Unsurprisingly this is very stressful for them, and they worry that the next thing they’re going to hear about me is a call from the police.
 I know that, yet when I get the phone call and see the number on my call display the thought of answering makes me feel ill.

 I suppose ghosting can be appealing because it feels safer than any alternatives.
 It’s very hard for me to feel safe with people, and especially hard for me to feel safe in any sort of conflict with people.
 I wish that I didn’t frequently feel under attack when interacting with others, but that’s a sense of safety that I just haven’t been able to rebuild.

 Are you ever a ghoster?
 Do you think your illness plays a role?